This is what infertility looked like 30 years ago, told through the eyes of an “infertile” couple’s daughter (that’s me!)

 Holding Onto Hope

-Throughout my parents’ decade struggle with infertility, they never gave up hope.
+Throughout my parents’ 6 year struggle with infertility, they never gave up hope.
 They would buy baby clothing and baby books wherever they went because they knew they would be parents, even if it were through adoption.
 In fact, the public adoption agencies in Ontario were closed thirty years ago so my mom resorted to some very unconventional methods.
 She wrote letters to high schools (she’s a teacher) explaining her story and asking if there were pregnant teens giving up their children for adoption!
 She recalls a news story where a couple had twins but only wanted one of the twins, and she somehow found the couple’s contact information and called them directly to tell them she would take one of the babies!
 I mean, YIKES, the police would be knocking on her door if she had tried any of this nowadays!
 She was one determined parent.

 And Then There Was Me